When you have a sink, it’s evident that you will experience clogs occasionally. This will call for you to unclog them.

 If you have a kitchen clog the reason for this is often

 - Food particles

-When cleaning the dishes, you may drop the left-over particles into the drainage this will cause clogs.
+When cleaning the dishes, you may drop the left-over particles into the drainage which will cause clogs.
 They don’t immediately clog; instead, it builds up over time.
 When this happens, then you will need to use the methods above to clear the clog.

 - Grease and fat

 We often use fat and oil in the kitchen.
 But if you choose to drain that in the sink whether you have a disposer or not, it will clog.
 Sadly, this is not the regular kind of clog.
-It forms the clog that is also hard to get rid of.
+It forms a clog that is also hard to get rid of.